department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins.md

 concurrence: incomplete
 ---

 Non-Hodgkin’s lymphoma is a type of cancer of the lymph glands and other lymphatic tissue—a part of your body’s immune system that helps to fight infection and illness.
-We believe that non-Hodgkin’s lymphoma can be caused by contact with Agent Orange (a toxic chemical used to clear trees and plants during the Vietnam War).
+We believe that non-Hodgkin’s lymphoma can be caused by contact with Agent Orange, a toxic chemical used to clear trees and plants during the Vietnam War.
 If you had contact with Agent Orange while serving in the military—and now have non-Hodgkin’s lymphoma—you can get disability compensation or benefits.

 ##### Signs of non-Hodgkin’s lymphoma include: